vklya/pokedex/README.md

 To get more detailed info tap on a card of pokemon.

 You can also filter pokemons by type using special form in the top of list.

+It is comfortably to use this app on all of your devices (mobile, tablet, desktop).

-Enjoy this app and pray for Ukraine!
+Enjoy it and pray for Ukraine!